RagePeanut/Iconomy/README.md

-# Fast Icons (0.1.5)
+# Iconomy (0.1.5)
-**Fast Icons** is a plugin for **Adobe XD** that aims to help you with finding the right icons for your artboards by letting you search through an ever growing library of icons coming from hand-picked free icon packs.
+**Iconomy** is a plugin for **Adobe XD** that aims to help you with finding the right icons for your artboards by letting you search through an ever growing library of icons coming from hand-picked free icon packs.

 ## Supported packs
 Pack | Version | Regular | Solid | Brands